Efficient Perception, Planning, and Control Algorithm for Vision-Based Automated Vehicles: Introduction

-To address these shortcomings, we propose a new system for real-time automated driving on the basis of the developments described in \cite{Lee21a, Lee22}.
+To address these shortcomings, this paper proposes a new system for real-time automated driving based on the developments described in \cite{Lee21a, Lee22}.
 First, a YOLOv4 detector \cite{Ale20} is added to the MTUNet for object detection.
-Second, we increase the inference speed of MTUNet by reducing the input size without sacrificing network performance.
-Third, the vision predictive control (VPC) algorithm is proposed for reducing the steering command delay by enabling steer correction at a look-ahead point on the basis of road curvature information.
+Second, the inference speed of MTUNet was increased by reducing the input size without sacrificing network performance.
+Third, a vision predictive control (VPC) algorithm is proposed for reducing the steering command delay by enabling steer correction at a look-ahead point by applying road curvature information.
 The VPC algorithm can also be combined with the lateral CILQR algorithm (denoted VPC-CILQR) to rapidly perform motion planning and automobile control.
-As shown in Fig. 1, the vehicle actuation latency ($T_{act}$) is shorter than the steering command latency ($T_{lat}$) in our simulation.
-This delay can also occur in autonomous racing systems \cite{Bet23} and may cause vehicle understeer \cite{Raj11}; that is, the delay results in insufficient turning and the vehicle leaving the road in an unsafe manner.
-Vehicles with understeer may have poor turning-control performance on curvy roads.
+As shown in Fig. 1, the vehicle actuation latency ($T_{act}$) was shorter than the steering command latency ($T_{lat}$) in our simulation.
+This delay may also be present in automated vehicles \cite{JMG20} or autonomous racing systems \cite{Bet23} and may induce instability in the system being controlled.
 Equipping the vehicle with low-level computers could further increase this steering command lag.
 Therefore, compensating algorithms such as VPC are key to cost-efficient automated vehicle systems.

+In general, the research method of this paper is similar to those in \cite{Zha19, Xu20}, which have also presented self-driving systems based on lane detection results.
+In \cite{Zha19}. an optimal LQR scheme with the sliding-mode approach was proposed to implement preview path tracking control for intelligent electric vehicles with optimal torque distribution between their motors.
+In \cite{Xu20}, a safeguard-protected preview path tracking control algorithm was presented.
+The proposed preview control strategy comprises feedback and feedforward controllers for stabilizing tracking errors and preview control, respectively.
+The proposed controller was implemented and validated on open roads and Mcity, an automated vehicle platform.
+The tested vehicle was equipped with a commercial Mobileye module to detect lane markings.